 Can I leave my stuff in the check-in/line-up areas?
 Back to Top

-Sorry, no. Purses, cell phones, pagers and all other personal belongings must be left with family/friends since security will not be provided in the check-in area.
+No. Security will not be provided in the check-in area.
+Purses, cell phones, pagers and all other personal belongings must be left with family/friends.
 Please dispose of gum, food or drink before lining up.

 What do I do with my card?
 Back to Top